maciejg-git/alpine-remote-component-plugin/README.md

 ### Directives

-`x-remote-component` - the main directive that defines component source.
-The value can be:
+`x-remote-component` - the main directive that defines the component source.
+The directive allows following values:

 - element ID string that starts with `#`
 - path string that starts with `/`